jiresimon/alx-zero_day/README.md

 # **ALX WEEK 2 PROJECTS**

-Here's another project on Git and getting familiar with basic git commands
+Here's another project on Git and getting familiar with basic git commands.